Aliases for TDO2 Gene

 External Ids for TDO2 Gene

 This gene encodes a heme enzyme that plays a critical role in tryptophan metabolism by catalyzing the first and rate-limiting step of the kynurenine pathway.
 Increased activity of the encoded protein and subsequent kynurenine production may also play a role in cancer through the suppression of antitumor immune responses, and single nucleotide polymorphisms in this gene may be associated with autism. [provided by RefSeq, Feb 2012]

 GeneCards Summary for TDO2 Gene

 TDO2 (Tryptophan 2,3-Dioxygenase) is a Protein Coding gene.
-Diseases associated with TDO2 include Hypertryptophanemia, Familial and Photoparoxysmal Response 1.
-Among its related pathways are Metabolism and superpathway of tryptophan utilization.
-GO annotations related to this gene include heme binding and amino acid binding.
+Diseases associated with TDO2 include Hypertryptophanemia and Photoparoxysmal Response 1.
+Among its related pathways are superpathway of tryptophan utilization and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include heme binding and amino acid binding.

 UniProtKB/Swiss-Prot for TDO2 Gene